 In both jurisdictions land registered title certificates are now issued electronically.

 In December 2014, Scotland's Land Register began to issue advance notices, adopting a similar approach to the system of priority searches used in England and Wales.
 Both systems involve something registered over titles before completion of a property transaction to ensure that the purchaser has an assurance that its title can be registered at the Land Register of Scotland or Land Registry without being "trumped" by a competing title.

 It is common, south of the border, to refer to exchange of contracts - as the point in time when the signed contracts are exchanged between the parties by their solicitors and a legally binding contract entered into.

 In Scotland this is usually dealt with by the solicitors, as agents, signing the missives (formal letters - often an offer from one and a simple acceptance from the other) on behalf of their clients.
 If this method is used, the clients do not actually sign the contract themselves.
 This is known in Scotland as missives being concluded.
 However some Scottish solicitors, when advising clients located south of the border, will confirm to them that missives have been exchanged - as this is terminology with which the clients are more familiar.

 The law of leases is very different between the jurisdictions.
 Much of the Scottish law on leases is based on court decisions and common law which results in most of the lease provisions being part of the lease contract.
 A few are contained in statutes.
 In contrast, in England and Wales there are a number of statutes that govern leases and this has an impact on leasing matters - but that is a whole other topic for another day and other articles…

 As you can see there are both similarities and differences between the two jurisdictions and the above is simply an example of some of the differences in terminology.
-If you would like any further information please get in touch.
+If you would like any further information please get in touch with our Real Estate team.
 We have more detailed briefings available.